Adjustable Pressure Valve

 Devices known to contain magnets should be kept away from the immediate valve implant location, as they may have an effect on the performance level setting of the Strata-type valve.
-All magnets have an exponentially decreasing effect on the valve the further away they are located.
-Common environmental levels of electromagnetic (radio frequency) radiation generated by security scanners, metal detectors, microwave ovens, mobile telephones, high voltage lines, and transformers should not affect the performance level settings.
+All magnets have an exponentially decreasing effect on the valve the greater the distance from the valve.
+Medtronic recommend that all products with magnets used in daily lives to be kept a minimum of 2" (5cm) away from the site where the valve is implanted.
+Common environmental levels of electromagnetic (radio frequency) radiation generated by Bluetooth®, computers, security scanners, metal detectors, microwave ovens, mobile telephones, high voltage lines, and transformers should not affect the performance level settings.

 Valve function and performance level setting should be checked in the event that the valve is subjected to significant mechanical shock or trauma.